Skip to main content

 During an initial consultation, the surgeon will:

-- Examine facial anatomy, including the chin, jaw and surrounding structures.
+• Examine facial anatomy, including the chin, jaw, teeth and soft tissues.

 Dr Sophie Ricketts prioritises clear communication, ensuring patients understand the surgical process, recovery expectations and post-operative care.
 This helps patients make informed decisions that align with their individual needs and circumstances.